 The Complete Maple Street project is a full reconstruction of a half-mile urban street corridor into a complete street connecting the University of Arkansas (UA) campus to the Razorback Regional Greenway, a regional shared-use paved trail network.
 The project addresses many transportation challenges, including: poor and dimensionally inadequate sidewalk conditions, a total lack of bicycle facilities, inadequate transit stops, insufficient drainage, and pedestrian safety risks associated with excessive vehicular lane widths that encourage speeding.
-The project addresses these challenges by replacing and upgrading the existing infrastructure and adding a new two-way cycle track for the full length of the project.
-Figure 1.
-A rendering of the designed streetscape.
+The project addresses these challenges by replacing and upgrading the existing infrastructure and adding a new two-way cycle track on the campus frontage of Maple Street.